Tenchi2xh/dotfiles/readme.md

 ## Features:

-- A host of applications and tools
+- Automatic installation of a host of applications and tools
-- Suite of macOS settings
+- Pre-configure most macOS settings with more sensible defaults
 - Managed Dock and icons:

     ![](resources/dock.png)